Thedatababbler/udacity_RL_proj2/Report.md

 Q network that expect the future reward without extend the whole episode for a given action.
 On the other hand, the actor network in the DDPG only cares about the value of the
 Q network rather than the future reward of an action.

 In this project, for both the actor network and the critic network, I used a two-layer linear network to fit the functions.
+After several trials, I found a 256 units first linear layer and a 128 units second linear layer is good enough to receive a decent result.
 The loss for the critic network is the mean square error between the local network Q-value and the target network.
 And the loss for the actor network is simply the negative Q-value of the local critic network since we need to optimize such value.

 I also use the OUnoise in the agent for better training performance.
 The soft update rate was set as 1e-3, and the learning rate is 1e-4 for both network.